Joint ergodicity for commuting transformations and applications to polynomial sequences: Main results

 for all $1$-bounded functions $f_j,g_j\in L^\infty(\mu)$, $j\in [\ell]$.
 Equivalently, it suffices to show that if $\int f_j\, d\mu=0$ or $\int g_j\, d\mu=0$ for some $j\in [\ell]$, then the limit on the left is zero.
 Note that for every $j\in [\ell]$, this limit is bounded by

 and it is well known that this limit is zero whenever $f_j$ or $g_j$ is orthogonal to the Kronecker factor of $T_j$.
-Hence, using another approximation argument and linearity, it suffices to verify that \eqref{E:figi} holds when the functions $f_j,g_j$ are $T_j$-eigenfunctions for $j\in [\ell]$.
-Equivalently, it suffices to show that
+Hence, using another approximation argument and linearity, it suffices to verify that \eqref{E:figi} holds when the functions $g_j$ are $T_j$-eigenfunctions for $j\in [\ell]$.
+If all the functions $g_j$ are $T_j$-invariant, then they are constant because $T_j$ is ergodic, and \eqref{E:figi} holds trivially.
+Hence, we can assume that at least one of the eigenfunctions $g_j$ is not $T_j$-invariant, in which case it has zero integral.
+In this case, it suffices to show that

 when $t_j\in \spec(T_j)$, $j\in [\ell]$, are not all of them zero.
 But this is an easy consequence of our joint ergodicity assumption. \end{proof}